vincentiroleh/upug/README.md

 - Clone/download this repo
 - Open the downloaded folder
-- Double-click the install to execute the script
+- Double-click the install and choose `Execute in terminal`

 ## Installation from terminal: